carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 #### CNN Part 2.
 Hidden Layers

 The next component consists of the so-called hidden layers of the network.
-The reason they are referred to as hidden is because the true values of their nodes are unknown.
+The reason they are referred to as hidden is because they are not directly observable from the input or the output of the network.

+In a neural network, the input layer receives the raw data, and the output layer produces the final predictions or classifications.
+These layers' contents are directly observable because you can see the input data and the network's output predictions.

+However, the hidden layers, which lie between the input and output layers, contain intermediate representations of the input data.
+These representations are transformed through various mathematical operations performed by the network's neurons.
+The specific values and operations within these hidden layers are not directly accessible or interpretable from the input or output data.
+Therefore, they are considered "hidden" from external observation or inspection.

 In a CNN, the hidden layers typically consist of convolutional, pooling, reshaping (e.g., Flatten), and dense layers.

 Check out the [Layers API] section of the Keras documentation for each layer type and its parameters.

 ##### **Convolutional Layers**

-A **convolutional** layer is a fundamental building block in a CNN designed for processing structured grid data, such as images.
+A **convolutional** layer is a fundamental building block in a CNN designed for processing structured, gridded data, such as images.
 It applies convolution operations to input data using learnable filters or kernels, extracting local patterns and features (e.g. edges, corners).
 These filters enable the network to capture hierarchical representations of visual information, allowing for effective feature learning.

 To find the particular features of an image, CNNs make use of a concept from image processing that precedes Deep Learning.